 A Note on Grief and Property Cleanouts

-While estate cleanout sounds like a utilitarian task, it can be incredibly emotionally triggering – especially if you were close with the person who passed away.
-Did you know that about 2.5 million people die each year in the United States, each leaving an average of five grieving people behind?
+While estate cleanout sounds practical, it can be incredibly emotionally triggering – especially if you were close to the deceased person.
+Did you know that about 2.5 million people die each year in the United States, leaving an average of five grieving people behind?

 For many people, sorting through a loved one’s physical belongings during an estate cleanout creates wave after wave of fresh grief.
 Whatever you do, don’t rush yourself through your grief.
-Dealing with the emotional fallout of this time is critical, and processing your emotions will help you avoid overwhelm down the road.
+Dealing with the emotional fallout of this time is critical, and processing your emotions will help you avoid overwhelm.

 Here are a few tips for dealing with the grieving process:

 - Acknowledge the feeling.
 It’s tempting to suppress grief.
 Unfortunately, resisting it only makes the feeling last longer.
 Instead, acknowledge and name your sadness.
-The person you lost was special to you, and honoring their memory may help you make space for your grief.
+The lost person was special to you, and honoring their memory may help you make space for your grief.

 - Expect the unexpected.
-Grief is a complex emotion that can lead to many other complex, unexpected feelings.
+Grief is a complex emotion that can lead to many other difficult, unexpected feelings.
 Try not to be too hard on yourself if you suddenly feel angry, exhausted, resentful, or scared.
-This is all part of the grieving process, and it will pass eventually.
+This is all part of the grieving process and will pass eventually.

 - Seek out support.
 Support is critical during grief.
-Now is a great time to lean on your support network of friends and family.
+Now is a great time to lean on your friends and family support network.
 You may also find it helpful to hire professional help, like a therapist or a professional junk removal company.
 Asking for help will allow you to process your loved one’s death without feeling alone.

 - Take care of yourself.
 The death of a loved one is the most commonly recognized cause of grief.
 It can create various adverse physical effects, including headaches, nausea, stomach pain, chest pain, and fatigue.
 Fortunately, you can minimize these impacts by prioritizing self-care.
-Ensure you’re getting enough sleep, eating well, drinking water, and resting when you need to.
+Ensure you’re getting enough sleep, eating well, drinking water, and resting when needed.

-While processing grief can be complicated, these tips can help you navigate your loss more easily.
+While processing grief can be complicated, these tips can help you navigate your loss more quickly.

 Come to Nixxit for Easy Estate Cleanouts in the Bay Area, CA

-We have over 10 years of industry experience helping customers clear their loved one’s estates.
+We have over ten years of industry experience helping customers clear their loved ones’ estates.
 Throughout the process, we take into account each estate’s specific needs.
 From there, we carefully assemble your team based on factors such as the location, the size of your cleanout, and the time frame.